Pakistan orders release of man convicted of Daniel Pearl murder | DW | 28.01.2021

 In a dramatic turn of events on Wednesday, Sheik admitted a "minor" role in the death of Washington Post reporter Pearl.
 That testimony was at odds with 18 years of denial about his involvement in the killing.

-A letter handwritten by the accused in 2019, in which he admits limited involvement in the killing, was submitted to Pakistan's Supreme Court nearly two weeks earlier.
+A letter handwritten by the accused in 2019, in which he admitted limited involvement in the killing, was submitted to Pakistan's Supreme Court nearly two weeks earlier.

 Sheikh was convicted of helping lure Pearl to a meeting in the southern port city of Karachi, where he was kidnapped.